DanielChuDC/exhilarating-auto-provision/README.md

 # exhilarating-auto-provision
 This repo can be use to provision cloud service by a json template

+### Goal of this project
+- Proivision the cloud resources  under authentication, authorization, accouting, assign approval when provision, managing the created resources in automtion, scalable and predictable.

+> It is possible to implement saga pattern / parallel in this solution.

 ### Prerequisite for running this project

 1. python3 3.11